olpa/ailets/README.md

-# ailets: Building blocks for AI apps
+# ailets: Building blocks for realtime AI apps

 It's components that make AI services interchangeable.
 Based on WebAssembly, the components can be used from any programming language and run anywhere.

 ## Problems with existing solutions

-There is a number of AI frameworks, but they have two main limitations.
+There is a number of AI frameworks, but they have limitations.

 First, the code is not language independent.
 If a framework is written in Python, it can't be used from JavaScript or Ruby.